 Data Sets are stored on the Saved Layers tab, just below where you choose your search type.
-Data Sets can be unsorted or stored in a folder, and can be recognized by the 3 map pins icon to the left of the name.
+Data Sets are either unsorted or stored in a folder.
+They are denoted by the 3 map pins icon to the left of the name.

-You can start a search in a lot of different ways.
-For some search types, your location on the map will make a difference; for others it will not.
-Before discussing search types, let's first cover possible search origins on your map.
+Searches are started in a lot of different ways.
+For some search types, the location visible on the map will make a difference; for others, it will not.
+Before discussing search types, let's discuss methods for choosing a search origin or search area.

 As long as it has been set up by your administrator, you should see a Map button listed at the top of your records.
 Click it.

 The Geopointe map loads centered on the record you clicked away from.
 The home icon sits on top of that point, and becomes your search center.

 Move the map around until it is centered where you intend to search.
 Double clicking the map will zoom it in, clicking and draging will move it around.
 These controls can also be found in the upper right corner of the map.
 A full or partial address may be searched from the search bar in the top right corner of the Map.
 As you type, the search bar pre-populate with suggestions, just like Google Maps's search bar.
 Once you confirm/hit enter, it will re-center the map with a marker over the address you typed.

 If searching a more general location (like "coffee shop" or "dog park"), search results will appear in the Places tab of the Control Panel.
 Choose which one to use as your search origin and click Zoom and Center.